-The HP 5120 El switch supports policing only the incoming traffic.
+The HP 5500 EI switch supports policing the inbound traffic and the outbound traffic, and the HP 5500 SI supports policing only the incoming traffic.

 A typical application of traffic policing is to supervise the specification of certain traffic entering a network and limit it within a reasonable range, or to "discipline" the extra traffic to prevent aggressive use of network resources by a certain application.
 For example, you can limit bandwidth for HTTP packets to less than 50% of the total.
 If the traffic of a certain session exceeds the limit, traffic policing can drop the packets or reset the IP precedence of the packets.
 Figure 9 shows an example of policing outbound traffic on an interface.